Friday, 13 June 2014

 Just now need to get organised, find the arts and crafts regalia for the cards and with it the proclamation of Dad love.

-Thanks to Mumsnet Bloggers Network for featuring this piece on their front page on 20th March 2014.
-I would love any comments x To be or ...
+Thanks to Mumsnet Bloggers Network for featuring this piece on their front page.
+I would love any comments x To be or not to be Lonely ...

 AFFIRMATIONS are the practice of daily positive thinking.
 We all have a natural desire to be positive.
 Feeling like this makes us gor...